omar-sanad/Quiz-App-/README.md

   </br>

   <h3><u>THIRD screen :</u></h3>
-  Then it will show you the test result and the reset button where she able to you to restart the quiz
+  Then it will show you the Quiz result and the reset button where she able to you to restart the quiz
 <p align="center">
   <img src="screens/3.png" width="350" title="hover text">
   </p>